The best way to ensure publisher business success at all times is by partnering with the best ad network for bloggers and publishers in the industry.

 A publisher is either a business or individual which owns and operates a range of website platforms, apps, and social media accounts.
 Through these platforms, publishers generate traffic, build an audience, and then market various products and services to their audiences to monetize their content.
 They can monetize their content/platforms through display advertising, eCommerce, affiliate marketing, and more.

 It is difficult to say which ad network is the best for a publisher as each publisher's situation is different.
 Publishers have traffic from different geographical locations, verticals, user devices with varying levels of traffic quality.
-Some of the best ad networks we recommend include Doubleclick Ad Exchange, TripleLift, AppNexus, Index Exchange, Rubicon Project, OpenX, Facebook Audience Network, Amazon Publisher Services.
+Some of the best ad networks we recommend include Google Ad Exchange, TripleLift, Xander, Index Exchange, Criteo, OpenX, Facebook Audience Network, and Amazon Publisher Services.
 It's best to test different ad networks as well.
 Be sure to check the review of each network here to find networks that best suit your needs.

 Which ad network pays the most depends on a variety of factors, such as your vertical, traffic geolocation, traffic levels, and various other factors.
 What earns the most for one site isn’t necessarily the same for another.
 It’s best to test multiple ad networks to find out which pays the most for your site.